websanova/larapost/README.md

 ```
 return view('larablog::themes.master', [
-    'view' => lb_view('post.show'),
+    'view' => larablog_view('post.show'),
 ]);
 ```

-The `lb_view` is a shortcut helper to use to avoid having to set the full path with the theme each time.
+The `larablog_view` is a shortcut helper to use to avoid having to set the full path with the theme each time.
 This allows easy swapping of themes by only having to change the config parameter.

 So far the currently supported themes are: